CLF3721/Employee-Retention/README.md

 ### Task:

-* Predict whether or not an employee will leave the company and provide data-driven suggestions for HR on how to increase employee retention.
+* Predict whether or not an employee will leave the company and provide data-driven suggestions for HR on improving employee retention.

 ### Solution:

-* Analyze the data collected by the HR department, build predictive model to identify empoyees likely to quit, and identify factors that contribute to their leaving if possibile.
+* Analyze the data collected by the HR department, build a predictive model to identify employees likely to quit, and identify factors that contribute to their leaving if possible.
 * Models: Logistic Regression, Decision Tree, Random Forest, XGBoost, K-Means

 ### Deliverables: